iamkanishka/Angular-RXJS/README.md

 50. RXJS SwitchMap Operator, Learn Higher Order Mapping SwitchMap Transformation Operator
 51. RXJS SwitchMapTo Operator, Learn Higher Order Mapping SwitchMapTo Transformation Operator
 52. What are RXJS Subjects, Benifits of Using the Subject over Observable in RXJS
+53. MultiCast and UniCast Observables, Why Subjects are Multicast and Observables are Unicast.